-His research explores decision making associated with energy issues such as smart grids and renewables, and he often uses empirical methods to estimate power generation costs and map consumers’ demand patterns through behavioral experiments.
+His research explores decision making associated with energy issues and supply chain management.
+He uses empirical methods to estimate power generation costs and map consumers’ demand patterns through behavioral experiments.

-He first trained as an industrial engineer and worked as a senior management consultant for technology companies including Sabre and Hewlett-Packard, and he brings his real-world consulting background to his research and classroom work at Tulane.
+He worked as a senior management consultant for technology companies including Sabre, Electronic Data Systems, and Hewlett-Packard.
+His client list includes Walmart and Bank of America.
+He brings his real-life experience to his research and classroom work.